jtruong1/artemis/README.md

    npm start
    ```

-You will need to also follow the instructions for [artemis-api](https://github.com/jtruong1/artemis-api) to proceed.
+You will need to also follow the instructions for [artemis-api](https://github.com/jtruong1/artemis-api) if you haven't already.